In Partnership With

 The Paideia Institute has reserved a block of single rooms at The Fairfield Inn and Suites by Marriott, available to conference participants at a reduced group rate of $149 per night (not including taxes).
 The hotel is conveniently located within walking distance of the Fordham Lincoln Center Campus.

-The deadline to book with the reduced group rate has passed.
+The deadline to book with the reduced group rate is January 16, 2019.

 SESSIONS AND LECTURES